appcelerator-developer-relations/appc-sample-3dtouch/README.md

 ![screenshots](docs/screencast.gif)

 ## Force Touch vs 3D Touch
 Force Touch was introduced with the [Apple Watch](https://developer.apple.com/watch/human-interface-guidelines/#force-touch) and has later been added to the MacBook and Magic Trackpad for [OS X](https://developer.apple.com/osx/force-touch/).
-Still, it is two different techniques and 3D Touch is another.
+Still, these devices use two different techniques and 3D Touch is yet another.

-* Apple provides little detail about how Force Touch for Apple Watch exactly works but as a developer it is important that [you do not have direct access to the touch events](https://forums.developer.apple.com/message/5723#5723) and have to implement [Context Menus](https://developer.apple.com/library/ios/documentation/General/Conceptual/WatchKitProgrammingGuide/Menus.html) to which a touch is either *firm* or not.
+* Apple provides little detail about how Force Touch for Apple Watch exactly works, but as a developer it is important that [you do not have direct access to the touch events](https://forums.developer.apple.com/message/5723#5723) and have to implement [Context Menus](https://developer.apple.com/library/ios/documentation/General/Conceptual/WatchKitProgrammingGuide/Menus.html) to which a touch is either *firm* or not.
 It was even rumored that the Apple Watch measures how the surface of your finger grows as you press with more force.

-* The Trackpads however [have four force sensors](http://www.apple.com/macbook/design/) and allow developers to [monitor the exact presure and acceleration](https://developer.apple.com/osx/force-touch/) in OS X.
+* The Trackpads however [have four force sensors](http://www.apple.com/macbook/design/) and allow developers to [monitor the exact pressure and acceleration](https://developer.apple.com/osx/force-touch/) in OS X.

 * The developer experience for 3D Touch on iPhone 6S and 6S Plus is [similar](https://developer.apple.com/ios/3d-touch/) to Force Touch on OS X, but the technique driving it is again different.
 The screen is now [one big pressure sensor](http://www.apple.com/iphone-6s/3d-touch/) which can measure the exact pressure anywhere.

 Why Apple uses two different names for three different techniques is a mystery.
 We can probably expect the 3D Touch technique to come to Apple Watch 2 and new Trackpads at which point *Force Touch* would no longer be used.

 ## Running the Sample
-At this moment the iOS Simulator does not let you to simulate 3D Touch events.
+At this moment, the iOS Simulator does not let you to simulate 3D Touch events.
 So to run and test the sample you will need an iPhone 6S to build to.

 > **NOTE:** There is a [tweak available](https://github.com/DeskConnect/SBShortcutMenuSimulator) to simulate the Quick Actions in iOS Simulator.